-Escaping the allergic consequences of ladybug exposure appears to be somewhat easier than escaping animal danders and dust mite allergen which persist in human environments, and in the case of animal danders may be carried from habitat to habitat (e.g. home to school).
-When ladybugs are swarming and an individual is exposed to multiple ladybugs inside or outside a building, ladybug induced allergic reactions may occur in sensitized individuals, and in the most severe cases result in hospitalization.
-When ladybugs are not physically present in the home/building, allergic individuals are usually able to return to daily living/working there with minimal or no persistent ladybug allergy symptoms until the beetle's next appearance.
-This suggests that once visible dead ladybug debris is cleaned away, the Harmonia axyridis allergens have a short half-life in common environments where humans are exposed.
+Escaping the allergic consequences of ladybug exposure appears to be somewhat easier than escaping animal danders and dust-mite allergen, which persist in human environments, and in the case of animal danders may be carried from habitat to habitat (e.g., home to school).
+When ladybugs are swarming and an individual is exposed to multiple ladybugs inside or outside a building, ladybug-induced allergic reactions may occur in sensitized individuals, and in the most severe cases may result in hospitalization.
+When ladybugs are not physically present in the home/building, allergic individuals usually are able to return to daily living/working there with minimal or no persistent ladybug allergy symptoms until the beetle's next appearance.
+This suggests that once-visible dead ladybug debris is cleaned away, the H. axyridis allergens have a short half-life in common environments where humans are exposed.
 An exception may occur in some homes/buildings where permeable walls filled with dead ladybugs may provide continued ladybug allergen exposure throughout the year.

-Primary prevention of ladybug allergy focuses on your living in an ecosystem in which

-Harmonia axyridis does not invade human habitat.
-The omnivorous tastes of Harmonia axyridis makes it difficult to identify geographic areas not likely to be coinhabited by the ladybug now or in the future.
-Even South America is now being invaded by Harmonia axyridis after its successful infiltration of North America and Europe.3 The semi-arboreal nature of Harmonia axyridis has been suggested as somewhat slowing or limiting its expansion into high mountainous and plains areas with limited forestation.
-Once you have chosen your continent, country, and local community, further primary prevention of ladybug allergy may be exercised locally by choosing a home far from woods & agriculture, with an outside finish in dark colors.
+Primary prevention of ladybug allergy focuses on your living in an ecosystem in which H. axyridis does not invade human habitat.
+The omnivorous tastes of H. axyridis makes it difficult to identify geographic areas not likely to be coinhabited by the ladybug now or in the future.
+Even South America is now being invaded by H. axyridis after its successful infiltration of North America and Europe.3 The semiarboreal nature of H. axyridis has been suggested as somewhat slowing or limiting its expansion into high mountainous and plains areas with limited forestation.
+Once you have chosen your continent, country, and local community, further primary prevention of ladybug allergy may be exercised locally by choosing a home far from woods and agriculture, with an outside finish in dark colors.

-Secondary prevention involves thwarting swarming Harmonia axyridis from entering your home.
-Seal external cracks & openings that would allow the beetles entry into the home.
-The external surfaces of the home may also be treated with deterrents to entry.
-Pyrethroid insecticides are often used professionally, including: lambda-cyhalothrin, deltamethrin, bifenthrin, cyfluthrin, cypermethrin, tralomethrin (ohioline.osu.edu/hyg-fact/2000/2158.html).
-Suggested but unproven alternative non-insecticide deterrents include lemon-scented household sprays or lemon containing home mixes sprayed around windows, doors, and other potential sites of beetle entry.
+Secondary prevention involves thwarting swarming H. axyridis from entering your home.
+Seal external cracks and openings that would allow the beetles entry into the home.
+The external surfaces of the home also may be treated with deterrents to entry.
+Pyrethroid insecticides often are used professionally, including λ -cyhalothrin, deltamethrin, bifenthrin, cyfluthrin, cypermethrin, and tralomethrin.14 Suggested but unproven alternative noninsecticide deterrents include lemon-scented household sprays or lemon-containing home mixes sprayed around windows, doors, and other potential sites of beetle entry.

 Tertiary prevention of ladybug allergy involves careful cleanup of beetles that have invaded your home.
-Use of indoor insecticides is not recommended both because of potential toxicity to humans and because, rather than leaving in the spring, dead Harmonia axyridis will contaminate walls, attic, and other spaces.
+Use of indoor insecticides is not recommended both because of potential toxicity to humans and because, rather than leaving in the spring, dead H. axyridis will contaminate walls, attics, and other spaces.
 Care should be taken not to crush the beetles and thereby avoid staining furnishings and flooring, while minimizing the unpleasant odors of released hemolymph.
 Vacuum removal of ladybugs in human spaces is recommended.
-Homemade ladybug traps made from nylon stockings or similar materials can be inserted between hose and wand to limit contamination of vacuum cleaners by ladybugs, which would otherwise be crushed while passing though the vacuum cleaner and its mechanics.
+Homemade ladybug traps made from nylon stockings or similar materials can be inserted between hose and wand to limit contamination of vacuum cleaners by ladybugs, which would otherwise be crushed while passing though the vacuum cleaner and its mechanics.14